Facing an £18.7 million shortfall in its accounts, Cheshire East council has been forced to seek support from the government.

 A Cheshire East spokesperson said: “The additional financial support announced today is a capitalisation directive.
 It provides the council with the facility to spread the cost of any additional emerging pressures, up to £17.6m, to future years, effectively providing an alternative to reserves should the need arise.
 This reduces the risk of a Section 114 notice.”

-As a result Cheshire East will be commencing a set of punitive cost-saving exercises – apparently all because they viewed Crewe as being much more important than any of its other towns and parishes.
+As a result Cheshire East will be commencing a set of punitive cost-saving exercises – apparently all because they viewed Crewe and Congleton as being much more important than any of its other towns and parishes.

 The council is now faced with some very tough decisions – under current consideration is the scrapping of school meals, the closure of some leisure centres and even retaining a proportion of the precept currently doled out to town and parish councils!